kubewarden/community/security-self-assesment.md

   teams, team administrators, test deployments, etc.
   I allow each Namespace administrator to self-service by letting them deploy PolicyServers in their Namespace, along with namespaced AdmissionPolicies and AdmissionPolicyGroups.
-These arquitecture means that they are in control of their PolicyServer and policies, the policies only apply to their Namespace, and the resource usage is contained also to their Namespace.
+This architecture means that they are in control of their PolicyServer and policies, the policies only apply to their Namespace, and the resource usage is contained also to their Namespace.